 4. Increased Fun.

 Life is short.
 Mix it up.
 Capture the fun that jumping brought you in your childhood play.
+As kids, we never thought twice about running and jumping.
+Now, as an adult, our movements tend to be much less dynamic in everyday life.
+Plyometric exercises have the benefits we were able to get as kids.
 Skip, hop, and jump to mix a little fun with your fitness.

 There are endless possibilities of exercises that can be done using Plyo Boxes, such as hops, jumps for height, jumps for distance, speed, lateral movement, etc. Here are a few specific exercises to get you focused and started: